Tothomaz/My-Web-Site/README.md

 ### How to access the site?

-You can access this site you can access the site by clicking on the following link: https://thomaztorres.github.io/my-site/
+You can access this site by clicking on the following link: https://thomaztorres.github.io/my-site/

 ### Finish Considerations